 My preschooler’s request for a simple picnic in April turned into a full afternoon of nature play, wildlife spotting and cargo-net clambering.
 And, thanks to the warm temps, we were able to be outdoors for hours.
-Bonus: if you can make it out this month, you’ll beat both the crowds and the mosquitoes!
-Here are 10 things we’re confident kids of all ages can enjoy at the Richardson Nature Center and Hyland Lake Park Reserve:
+Bonus: if you can make it out before school is out, you’ll beat both the crowds and the mosquitoes!
+Here are 10 things we’re confident kids of all ages can enjoy at the RICHARDSON NATURE CENTER and HYLAND LAKE PARK RESERVE in Bloomington:

-1) In the outdoor Nature Exploration Area, build away at stick shelters and bridges over a shallow ravine.
+In this unstructured outdoor space within the park reserve, build away at stick shelters and bridges over a shallow ravine.
 It’s amazing what happens when kids realize that going to the “playground” doesn’t have to involve a plastic slide and swings.

 The walls of the nature center are absolutely popping with colorful critters.
 Pick a card from the scavenger hunt bucket and see if you can spy the corresponding animal in its natural habitat.

 A preschool-sized pond-shaped table and cattail chairs make a great spot to spread out with nature puzzles and books.